spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

   - The first element ``MUST`` be a JSON string, indicating the parameter value list name.
   - The second element ``MUST`` be a JSON array, indicating the values in the list.
-    Each element in this array ``MUST`` either be a JSON object, number, or null, indicating the value.
+    Each element in this array ``MUST`` be either a JSON object, string, number, or null, indicating the value.

 - **object_parameters**: the value of this key ``MUST`` be a JSON array,